abjelcic/DIRQFAM/readme.md

 about the dimensions of various arrays used in the code followed by the compilation of the code which produces the executable file <code>run</code>.
 The code is then executed by invoking the <code>./run</code> command.
+If the user invokes <code>make debug</code>, the code is compiled in debug mode in which various additional checks are performed and the self-consistency tolerance is lowered.
+Since the executable produced in debug mode is considerably slower, this mode should be used when testing and developing.
 <br>
 Since the dimensions of various arrays used are statically precalculated, the code won't rerun if some of the parameters are changed (between two runs) and requires recompilation.
 This